Mlaiel/iacherie/microservices/infrastructure_services/README.md

 ## 📋 Overview

-The Infrastructure Services module provides enterprise-grade infrastructure capabilities that form the backbone of the Ainflue platform.
+The Infrastructure Services module provides enterprise-grade infrastructure capabilities that form the backbone of the IA Chérie platform.
 This module has been **consolidated from 25 to 18 services** as part of the Enterprise Architecture Consolidation v4.1.0, providing improved performance, reduced complexity, and strict adherence to file limitations.

 ## 🔄 Consolidation Summary